Not a substitute for professional veterinary help.

 Your dog just ate chocolate?
 Look for these signs of overdose

-Signs your dog has eaten chocolate include:
+According to the American Kennel Association, signs your dog has eaten chocolate include:

 Be especially on alert if your dog is experiencing tremors, increased heart rate, or begin to have seizures.